diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 1. The **MDX can be easily injected** because it is generated client-side.
 The logic should sit within the MDX query itself.
 2. There is **no need for HTML scrapping**: CDE offers a **Click Action** event, which offers easy access to the required info (so there is no need to use **jQuery** here).

 We can actually get hold of the underlying data itself instead of using **jQuery** to extract the values from HTML: There is a real separation between data and presentation.
 While looking at the **rendered** dashboard in a separate tab, open the dashboard (with the parameter in the URL `debug=true`) in this tab.
 I am using Firefox, so the explanations that follow are specific to this browsers, but other browser have a similar feature as well.
 Go to **Developer Tools** and then click on **Debugger**.
 In the **Sources** pane on the left find `generatedContent` and click on it.
-Find the `preExecution` function in the code that relates to your **table component** and just within the function definition right click on the line number and choose **Add Breakpoint**:
+Find the `postExecution` function in the code that relates to your **table component** and just within the function definition right click on the line number and choose **Add Breakpoint**:

 Reload the dashboard - at the bottom of the **Debug** tab you'll find a **Variables** pane which will allow you to inspect the `this` object (or alternatively type in the **Console** `this` and hit enter).
 The current `this` object will be returned (so `this` object generated within the `clickAction` function where we set the **breakpoint**).
 If you explore the `this` object, you will see that it has a `rawData` property which in turn holds the `resultset`.
 So we can extract the required context info from there.
 Thanks to **Nelson Sousa** for showing me this and highlighting the problems mentioned above.